Firm Brochure and Form ADV Part 2A

 Advisory Business (Item 4)

-Wagner Wealth Management ("WWM") provides investment advisory services and financial planning.
-Financial planning includes advice on tax, estate, college and insurance planning.
-Investment advisory services includes asset allocation recommendations and advice regarding exchange listed securities, foreign issuers, certificates of deposit, index funds, options, insurance contracts and mutual fund shares.
+Wagner Wealth Management ("WWM") provides financial planning and investment management advice.
+Financial planning may include advice on tax, estate, college, retirement and insurance planning.
+Investment management services include asset allocation recommendations and investment selection advice regarding exchange listed securities, foreign issuers, certificates of deposit, index funds, options, insurance contracts and mutual fund shares.
 We also advise qualified clients regarding private placement offerings.
 Advice and recommendations are tailored to the individual needs of our clients.
 Clients may impose restrictions on investing in certain securities.

 Fees and Compensation (Item 5)